 Buy from Garmin if you want fewer compromises with your fitness watch.

-The company also thrives with supporting each one of its devices for years on end.
+The company also supports each one of its devices for years on end.
 Not only that, Garmin is constantly rolling out new fitness tracking features to its new and legacy devices.
 Garmin watches that are years old at this point are still receiving substantial software updates.

 Garmin Connect is one of the bright spots of the Garmin ecosystem.
 The company’s health tracking app is incredibly feature-dense — almost too dense for some people — and clearly displays the information you need front-and-center.